 Ease of Use

-The Activ3 is only slightly above average for ease of use with a 6 of 10.
+The Activ3 is only slightly above average for ease of use.

 Fold and Unfold